 Many buyers ask the same question: “What is the difference between web hosting and shared hosting?”
 The short answer is simple.
 Web hosting is the broad category, and shared hosting is one type of web hosting.
+They are not two competing products at the same level.

 But choosing the right one requires a little more context.